September 29, 2021

-The process of pharmaceutical development includes multiple steps required to bring a pharmaceutical drug product to the market after the molecule has been synthesized.
+The process of pharmaceutical development and pharmaceutical formulation includes multiple steps required to bring a pharmaceutical drug product to the market after the molecule has been synthesized.
 Product development programs at WDPrx are established in facilities and with equipment assuring the highest level of production quality.
 All systems are cGMP compliant.
 The facility is DEA licensed for Controlled Substances (Schedules I-V).
 Projects are scaled according to capacity requirements from low-volume to high-volume production.

 Formulation development involves combining different chemicals to produce a final finished dosage pharmaceutical product.
 WDPrx formulation development expertise includes multiple services specializing in the area of non-sterile liquids.